JohnCoene/javascript-for-r/7-04-webpack-advanced.Rmd

 # Webpack Advanced {#packer-adv}

 We're about to cover slightly more advanced uses of NPM and webpack with R using packer.
-These involve using an NPM dependency to develop a widget and use [Vue.js](https://vuejs.org/) and Bootstrap 3 to power the front-end of a shiny application.
+These involve using an NPM dependency to develop a widget and use [Vue.js](https://vuejs.org/) and Bootstrap 3 to power the front end of a Shiny application.

 Those will make for more concrete cases to bring webpack into your workflow, and also enable explaining more advanced topics only thus far briefly touched upon, such as transpiling.